 The club’s form dropped in the 1988/1989 and 1989/1990 seasons, finishing in the bottom half of the Northern Premier League table once again, but three successive third place finishes established Morecambe as one of the division’s best clubs.
 The club then achieved promotion for the first time in Morecambe history, a runner up position enough to see the club earn a place in the Conference Premier.

 Morecambe soon established themselves as a steady Conference Premier side, with six top ten finishes in the club’s first eight seasons.
 The club came close to promotion in the 2002/2003 season, reaching the Conference Premier playoffs, but were beaten at the semi final stage.
 Three seasons later, the club reached the playoffs once more, but again lost out in the semi finals.

 However, the 2006/2007 season finally brought playoff success to the club.
 Facing Exeter City in the Conference Premier playoff final, Morecambe won the match 2-1, earning Football League status for the first time in the club’s history.

 The 2009/2010 campaign was the club’s last at their Christie Park stadium, and Morecambe came close to sending off their old ground in style after reaching the League Two playoffs.
 Once again, though, the club were beaten at the semi final stage, this time by Dagenham & Redbridge.

 Following this near miss with promotion, the club have struggled in the fourth tier of English football.
-In the subsequent six seasons, Morecambe have finished 15th place or lower on five occasions.
-Still, the club started the 2016/2017 campaign as members of League Two.
+In the subsequent eight seasons, Morecambe have finished 15th place or lower on seven occasions.
+Still, the club started the 2018/2019 campaign as members of League Two.